acumos/acumos-onnx-client/docs/tutorial/index.rst

         - Zipped model bundle(ModelName.zip) : zip file (build from Dumped Model directory) ready to be onboarded in Acumos.
         - ModelName_OnnxClient directory : Directory that contains all the necessary files to create a client/server able to test & run your model.

-The last thing to do is to drag and drop the Zipped model bundle in the "ON-BOARDING BY WEB" page of Acumos or use the browse function to on-board your model.
+Then The last thing to do is to drag and drop the Zipped model bundle in the "ON-BOARDING BY WEB" page of Acumos or use the browse function to on-board your model.

 How to test & run your ONNX model